Loading

 50/100 reflects maximum uncertainty, not moderate risk.
 CUP, moratorium threat, historic review, and zoning rewrite are all active simultaneously — each carries an independent kill switch.
 This is the most expensive kind of entitlement risk.

-Intelligence compiled from 7 news articles, 3 government documents, and comparable data from 5 urban Midwest data center CUP proceedings
+Cited research compiled from 7 news articles, 3 government documents, and comparable data from 5 urban Midwest data center CUP proceedings

-13 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — CUP requirements, moratorium risk, historic overlay, emerging ordinances, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — CUP requirements, moratorium risk, historic overlay, emerging ordinances, and comparable outcomes — fully analyzed.
 Before any capital is committed.
 Before any hearing is scheduled.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions